andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 Some of the over-indexing might be:

-* Adding an index before it is necessary (speculative)
+* Adding an index before it is used as part of a query plan (speculative)
-* Adding an index to a foreign key column thinking it will be used (speculative)
+* Adding an index to a foreign key column when it's not used by a query plan (speculative)
-* Adding an index without realizing the DB server has so much memory, the query planner will prefer a sequential scan to your index (check the query plan)
+* Adding an index without testing on production hardware.
+Production may have considerably more memory available and not use the index. (check the query plan)
-* Scaling up memory on a DB server that used an index before, and now the query planner chooses to no longer use the index
+* Scaling up memory or system resources on a DB server such that previously used indexes are no longer used
-* Indexing multiple columns when a single column will do
+* Indexing multiple columns when a single column is adequate
-* Indexing NULL values when it's unnecessary (use a partial index with a condition like `WHERE column IS NOT NULL`)
+* Indexing NULL values when they are not part of query conditions (a partial index can exclude `NULL` column rows)

-When this happens, unused indexes can likely be removed entirely from your database, reclaiming disk space and improving operational efficiency.

-We're also going to talk about bloated indexes which are slightly different.

 ## Unused indexes

+Fortunately PG tracks index scans so we can easily identify unused indexes.
+Unused indexes can likely be removed entirely from your database, reclaiming disk space and improving operational efficiency.

-When PostgreSQL executes queries that use an index, PG keeps track of those index scans.
-Unused indexes are indexes that simply have no scans.
-We can exclude special indexes like indexes that enforce a unique constraint.
+Unused indexes are indexes that simply have no scans (it may also be beneficial to look at low scans, and high writes).
+We can ignore special indexes like indexes that enforce a unique constraint from our unused indexes cleanup considerations.

-Our application being developed over several years and never having attempted to remove unused indexes, started with over 120 unused indexes.
+Our application being developed over several years had quite a few unused indexes, started with over 110 of them.

 Finding unused indexes: